TN 35 (12-24)

 In these situations, as the PC technician, you must:

-• identify the appropriate assessment paragraph to be included in the fee payment notice that goes to the claimant and the representative (refer to the notice chart in GN 03920.019K.); and
+• Identify the appropriate assessment paragraph to be included in the fee payment notice that goes to the claimant and the representative or court attorney (refer to the notice chart in GN 03920.019K.); and

 2. Override SPS Assessment Calculation

-Refer to GN 03930.066D. to determine the situations in which you must override the automated assessment calculation and deduction.
+For more information to determine when you must override the automated assessment calculation and deduction, refer to GN 03930.066D.

 To override the SPS-calculated assessment, take the following MADCAP/SPS Online (manual) actions: